 1.1.
-Members of the Committee shall be appointed by the Board, on the recommendation of the Nomination Committee and in consultation with the Chairman of the Remuneration Committee.
+Members of the Committee shall be appointed by the Board, on the recommendation of the Nomination Committee and in consultation with the Chairman of the Remuneration and Talent Committee.
 The Committee shall be made up of at least three members, all of whom shall be independent Non-Executive Directors.
 The Chairman of the Board may also be a member of the Committee if he or she was considered independent on appointment as Chairman.

 1.2.
 Only Committee members have the right to attend Committee meetings.
 However, the Chief Executive Officer and other non-members may be invited to attend all or part of any meeting as and when appropriate and necessary although they will not be present at meetings when the Committee discusses their performance and/or remuneration

 1.3.
 The Board shall appoint the Committee Chairman who shall be an independent Non-Executive Director.
 In the absence of the Committee Chairman and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting.
 The Chairman of the Board shall not be the Committee Chairman.

 2.1.
 The Company Secretary or their nominee shall act as secretary of the Committee.